Tottowich/LidarDetection/README.md

 Where $w^{(i)}$ and $h^{(i)}$ are the width and height of the 3D bounding box, $x^{(i)}$ and $y^{(i)}$ are the x and y coordinates of the center of the 3D bounding box, $x_0^{(i)}$ and $x_1^{(i)}$ are the x coordinates of the top left and bottom right corners of the 2D bounding box, $y_0^{(i)}$ and $y_1^{(i)}$ are the y coordinates of the top left and bottom right corners of the 2D bounding box, $W$ is the width of the image, $H$ is the height of the image and $d$ is the distance from the sensor to the center person.
 These formulas are then applied to all predictions from the 2D detection model.

-For calculations of $z^{(i)}$ aswell as how the distance was determined see [proj_alt2](tools/xr_synth_utils.py).
+For calculations of $z^{(i)}$ aswell as how the distance was determined see [proj_alt2](tools/xr_synth_utils.py) in [tools/xr_synth_utils.py](tools/xr_synth_utils.py).
 In short the distance is determined by finding a low percentage quantile of depth map.
 This is done to remove outliers and to get a more accurate distance.
 The distance is then used to calculate the z coordinate of the center of the 3D bounding box.
 ## Results
 A video of the results:
 <p align="center">